jmoric/peakPerformer/README.md

-# PeekPerformer
+# PeakPerformer

-peekPerformer is a desktop application for cycling training analysis.
+peakPerformer is a desktop application for cycling training analysis.

 > Work in progress!